shays10/jvmworkshop/ContactRetriever/solution/Solution.md

 You probably noticed that our app is misbehaving, using A LOT of memory over time and when we take a heap dump our `Contact` class has a lot of instances.
- Moreever, it's "Surviving Generation" metrics keeps on growing and growing, a strong indication of a memory leak.
+ More over, it's "Surviving Generation" metrics keeps on growing and growing, a strong indication of a memory leak.

 The root cause is that our `ContactId` class implemented `hashcode` without `equals`.
 Failing to do so causes our Cache (that is based on a `HashMap`) to misbehave and basically act like a `List`.